-Strong Interpersonal skills, effective oral and written communications skills.
-Ability to prepare clear and concise reports and documentation.
+Strong Interpersonal skills, effective oral and written communication skills.

-Valid PA driver's license, Proof of valid Auto Insurance, ACT 33 (Child Abuse), ACT 34 (Criminal Record), and Act 33 (Child Abuse) and FBI Clearance.
+Valid PA Driver’s License, Proof of Valid Auto Insurance, Act 34 (Criminal Record), and Act 33 (Child Abuse) and FBI Clearance.
 There will be monthly screenings of PA Medicheck List, LEIE (List of Excluded Individuals/Entities) and SAM (System for Award Management).

 While performing the duties of this job, the employee is regularly required to operate a motor vehicle, sit, stand, walk, bend and lift objects of up to 10 pounds.
 The employee regularly uses a computer, phone, fax, copier and other essential office equipment to carry out daily work assignments.